-Qasr Al Muwaiji was home to generations of the ruling Al Nahyan family and saw the birth of Sheikh Khalifa, the late President of the UAE, in 1948.
-Built in the time of Sheikh Zayed bin Khalifa the First (r.
-1855-1909) by his son, HH Sheikh Khalifa bin Zayed Al Nahyan, the late President of the UAE, it later became the home and administrative base for the late Sheikh Zayed bin Sultan Al Nahyan when he became the Ruler's Representative in the Al Ain Region in 1946.
-His eldest son, His Highness Sheikh Khalifa bin Zayed Al Nahyan, the late President of the UAE, was born at Qasr Al Muwaiji two years later, and spent much of his youth there, learning from his father.
+The palace eventually coexisted as a home and administrative base for the late Sheikh Zayed bin Sultan Al Nahyan, Founding Father of the UAE, when he became the Ruler's Representative in the Al Ain Region in 1946.
+His eldest son, His Highness Sheikh Khalifa bin Zayed Al Nahyan, the late President of the UAE and Ruler of Abu Dhabi, was born at Qasr Al Muwaiji two years later and spent much of his youth there, learning from his father.

 During his impressive tenure, Sheikh Zayed bin Sultan Al Nahyan made many beautiful additions to the fort as it became an even more important place for government discussions, greeting visitors and decision-making.
 From adding new diwan (a council or seat of governance) buildings and kitchens to expanding the guest accommodations, he even increased the space of the fort's mosque.
 Why?
 Because Qasr Al Muwaiji's significance was growing in the community as a place to gather, pray and celebrate.
 His efforts to take care of the fort led it to become a UNESCO World Heritage Site in 2011.